 IAFS Major Requirements

 - A minimum course grade of C- or better is required for all courses.
-No Pass/Fail allowed for major courses.
+No Pass/Fail grades are permitted for major courses.

-- Please refer to this semester's schedule for classes currently available.
+- Please refer to this semester's list of courses currently available.

 - Complete the following five courses (18 credit hours total):

 |PSCI 2223||Introduction to International Relations|

 - Complete the requirements for functional area, geographic concentration, major elective, senior seminar, and foreign language.

 - IAFS 4930 Internship in International Affairs may count for either upper division category or for geographic concentration depending on the structure of the internship and approval by the internship director.
 See the IAFS Internship Program page for more details.

 IAFS 3000: Special Topics in International Affairs may be repeated up to 9 credits for different special topics.